 If these ideas sound familiar, it is because they were immortalized by Thomas Jefferson in the Declaration of Independence:

 There is a great deal of discussion these days about how democracy is under assault in America.
 That is true.
 It is also true that democracy is always under assault – anytime and anywhere it manages to take root and blossom.
 The most successful assault on democracy in the history of America took place over a long, hot summer in Philadelphia in 1787, as fifty-five men of commerce, many of them slaveowners, drafted our Constitution.

 One of the first decisions made by the delegates to the convention was to keep their deliberations private.
 Nothing spoken in the convention was to be repeated outside the convention or made public.

 The others in attendance knew that he was taking notes.
 In fact, he routinely checked with those who had spoken each day to verify that he had captured the essence of their remarks accurately.
 They knew that they could trust him not to share those notes publicly.
 And their trust was well placed.
 The notes that Madison took were not published until after his death and as the youngest of the delegates, he was the last to pass away.

 Most of the delegates did not want to allow “the people” to have any role whatsoever in the new government.
 In the end, the delegates reluctantly agreed to let the people elect the members of the House of Representatives because they knew that if they did not allow the people to have some voice in the government, it would be difficult to get the Constitution ratified.

-Roger Sherman referred to “the inconveniencies of democracy” and “opposed the election by the people, insisting that it ought to be by the State Legislatures.
-The people, he said, immediately should have as little to do as may be about the Government.
-They want (lack) information and are constantly liable to be misled.”
+Roger Sherman “opposed the election by the people", insisting that it ought to be by the State Legislatures.
+"The people should have as little to do as may be about the Government.
+They (lack) information and are constantly liable to be misled.”